yoyo-da/barco_test_annie/README.md

    #("browser-name","serial_number")		#you could use other combination
 ])
 6. Run the Tests

-Run the tests using pytest:  pytest -v -s --html=report.html --self-contained-html --capture=tee-sys will generate report.html under test_scripts or execute it on pycharm by right click run Pytests you could see log print on console
+   Run the tests using pytest:
+   pytest -v -s --html=report.html --self-contained-html --capture=tee-sys, will generate report.html under test_scripts;
+   or execute it on pycharm by right click run Pytests you could see log print on console

 The script will:
 a.
 Launch the specified browser: https://www.barco.com/en/support/clickshare-extended-warranty/warranty.